-Solution :: Run the Site Repair Wizard as administrator as shown in the below screen shot.
+Solution:: Run the Site Repair Wizard as administrator, as shown in the below screenshot.

-Recoverymanager.log can be reviewed for details of recovery process (this log file will be created only AFTER step 13)
+Recoverymanager.log can be reviewed for details of the recovery process (this log file will be created only AFTER step 13)

-Process starts from here !!!
+The process starts from here !!!

-1. Enter the Site Server Name to be repaired / restored.
+1. Enter the Site Server Name to be repaired/restored.

 2. Select the first option and provide the valid Backup folder location.

-Note – The second option is used only in the scenario “incase you want to repair or reconfigure an existing site without installing a new site or restoring a site or site database from backup files”
+Note – The second option is used only in the scenario “in case you want to repair or reconfigure an existing site without installing a new site or restoring a site or site database from backup files.”

 Note – Mention the date of the last good backup that you’ve.

-In our case, we’re trying to restore the child primary site which reports to the central site with site code CEN.
+In our case, we’re trying to restore the child primary site, which reports to the central site with site code CEN.